matthew-e-brown/watchdog/README.md

 ### Update

 Queries https://ipinfo.io for the device's current public IP address and update the given gist with it.
-This command is the one you would run on a schedule, using something like a `cron` job or the Windows Task Scheduler.
+This command should be run on a schedule using something like `cron` or the Windows Task Scheduler.

 #### Extra options